dribnet/purvs/README.md

 Final colour change

-Wanted it to pop a little more, without being too harsh on the eyes..
+Wanted it to pop a little more, without being too harsh on the eyes.